How to Write a Price Increase Letter for Customers [Free Template]

 Hi [Customer Name],

-As you know, [Company Name] is committed to providing high-quality, professional [industry] services to our clients.
+As you know, [Company Name] is committed to providing high-quality, professional [industry] services to our customers.

-We’ve been growing a lot in the last year and in order to continue to offer you great services, we will be increasing our prices by [percentage] starting on [month, day, year].
-This will ensure that we can continue to focus on the quality of our services by working with the best suppliers and materials to get the job done right, every time.
+We’ve been growing a lot in the last year and because we want to keep offering you great services, we will be increasing our prices by [percentage] starting on [month, day, year].
+This will ensure that we can continue to focus on quality by working with the best suppliers and materials to get the job done right, every time.

 This means that as of [month, date, year], your invoice for [services] will increase from [current price] to [new price].